open-contracting/cove-oc4ids/README.md

 ### Translations for Translators

-Translators can provide translations for this application by becomming a collaborator on Transifex https://www.transifex.com/open-contracting-partnership-1/cove-1/
+Translators can provide translations for this application by becoming a collaborator on Transifex https://www.transifex.com/open-contracting-partnership-1/cove-1/

 ### Translations for Developers